-If you are selected for verification, we are required to verify that the information you submitted on your FAFSA is true and correct.
+If you are selected for verification, we must verify that the information you submitted on your FAFSA is true and correct.
 We will notify you via email if you have been selected, and we cannot generate a financial aid award for you until the verification process is complete.

 What do I need to submit?